kbalog/uis-dat640-fall2019/assignments/assignment-2b/README.md

   * **Do we need to use the PageRank scores from that link?** No. It's up to you.
 If you want, you can use them.
 What matters is that you implement at least 2 document features.
   * **How to check if a given document that we retrieve from the anchors text index exists in ClueWeb Category B?** A separate `exists` request has been introduced for that.
 Do not use `termvectors`, as that is too slow.
 Only use `termvectors` when computing the retrieval scores for a given document.
   * **Running the experiments takes a lot of time.** If you request all the data from the API each time you make a change or try to add a new feature, then yes, it'll take a very long time.
 You should compute individual features only once and store these somewhere (e.g., text or json files).
+  * **Few document IDs retrieved from the API match those in the `qrels.txt` and/or `pagerank.docNameOrder.bz2`.
+Is this an error?** Yes, it’s an (indexing) error.
+It’s being fixed right now.
+  * **The API is unavailable/not responding.** We’ll try to make sure it’s available.
+Mail to dat640help@gmail.com if it’s unavailable and we’ll try to bring it back ASAP.
+  * **How should we calculate the BM25 scores?** If you want to use it as a feature, then calculate it yourself.
+Note that the BM25 first-pass ranking is given (without scores), and it’s not required to report on BM25.